kritzcreek/motoko-matchers/README.md

 Heavily inspired by Java's Hamcrest matchers.

 ## Examples
-Check out `test/Test.mo`
+Check out `test/Test.test.mo`

 ## Documentation
 Documentation for the latest release can be found at https://kritzcreek.github.io/motoko-matchers.

-If you'd like to generate documentation locally run `$(vessel bin)/mo-doc && firefox docs/index.html`.

 ## License

-Copyright 2020 Christoph Hegemann
+Copyright 2025 Christoph Hegemann

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.